 Tannis was called to the bar after receiving a B.A. in Law with a concentration of Criminology and Criminal Justice from Carleton University and a J.D. from University of Ottawa.
 She practices in the areas of real estate, corporate/commercial, and estate planning.

 As a former Trustee for the Toronto Lawyers Association, Tannis has been involved in advocacy and education initiatives, most notably the moderator and presenter of continuing education programmes and writer of articles for the TLA journal.
-She currently sits on the education committee which is responsible for producing CPD programmes for Toronto lawyers.
+She was previously on the education committee which is responsible for producing CPD programmes for Toronto lawyers.

 She is also a member of the Condominium Sub-documents Committee of the Working Group on Lawyers and Real Estate which is responsible for producing province-wide precedent materials for lawyers to be used in condominium transactions.

 Tannis is a frequent speaker and, in the past, has spoken on the issue of real estate, estates and ethics for the Canadian Bar Association,/Ontario Bar Association, Law Society of Ontario, The Commons Institute and the Toronto Lawyers Association.